Q2 Market Commentary

 The second quarter under the Biden administration saw the economy continue to recover as vaccination rates continue toward an aspirational rate of getting at least 1 dose of coronavirus vaccine to 70 percent of adults by July 4th.
 With the Q1 passing of the $1.9 Trillion-dollar COVID bill, growth in U.S. government spending has now been met by GDP growth such that the Total Public Debt to GDP ratio has stabilized at 127% coming off a high of 135% reached in April 2020.

 The most recent Federal Open Market Committee 2-day policy meeting brought a change in their interest rate policy language and median projection as officials see lifting their benchmark rate to .6% from near 0% by the end of 2023.
 In March, the Federal Reserve vowed to keep interest rates low through 2023.
-The Federal Reserve also discussed an eventual reduction, or tapering, of the central bank’s bond buying program but the timing of such a move remains uncertain according to Chairman Powell.
-Our feeling is that the hawkish tone in the most recent fed speak is an acknowledgement that the fed is surprised by the amount of inflation creeping into the economy, but they are willing to get in front of it with early action to keep inflation from embedding north of 2% longer term.
+The Federal Reserve also discussed an eventual reduction or tapering, of the central bank’s bond-buying program but the timing of such a move remains uncertain according to Chairman Powell.
+Our feeling is that the hawkish tone in the most recent fed speak is an acknowledgment that the fed is surprised by the amount of inflation creeping into the economy, but they are willing to get in front of it with early action to keep inflation from embedding north of 2% longer-term.
 This remains bullish for equities and the massive fiscal and monetary stimulus tailwind should keep the equity markets in positive territory in the intermediate term.

 The main observation of the second quarter has been the start of a shift in consumer spending habits.
 The Institute of Supply Management reported that its May read of the services index rose to 64.0 in from 62.7 in April, marking the highest level ever recorded in the history of the index.
 Looking at the details of the report, all 18 of the services industries surveyed reported growth on the current pace of business, new orders, and employment.
 As the vaccination rates continue to climb and consumers feel more comfortable getting out of the house for office visits, haircuts and family gatherings, the demand for services could climb even higher.
 This continues to be a catalyst for the YTD 2021 broadening out of the market expansion into value sectors.